nand-n/Flutter-Clean-Archtecture/Readme.md

     - They implement the repository interfaces defined in the domain layer.
     - Data Sources promote modularity and adher the DIP Prenciple

+## Presentation - Bloc/Cubit

+    - Bloc/Cubit manages the state of the UI and bussiness logic.
+    - It depends on usecases to execute bussiness operations.
+    - Bloc/Cubit emits states to the ui , decoupling it from bussiness logic.

+## Presentation - View

+    - Views are responsible for displaying UI components and listeneing to bloc/cubit states.
+    - They reacts to state changes and update the ui accordingly
+    - Views promote the SRP Prenciple by separating presentation logic from the bussiness logic

+## TDD - Test Driven Develpment

+    - TDD involves writing tests before implementating the actual code .
+Each layer and and module can be tested independently.
+    TDD helps in achieving better code quality and fewer bugs.

+## Dependency Injection

+    - DI is used to provide dependencies to different layers of the app.
+    - It helps in managing the dependencies and allows easy swapping of implementations.
+For example Getit can be used for dependency injection.

+# Example Clean Archtecture  Login

+## user Authentication
+    - When the user clicks "Login " , it triggers the nest step
+## Step 2 - Bloc Bussiness Logic
+    - The Bloc(Bussiness logic component) handles the login process when the user logsin , the bloc continues to the nest step(Use case bussiness logic ).

+## Step 3 - Usecases  Bussiness logic
+    - Usecases will hand over the login process to the repositories.
+## Step 4 - Repositories  Data Operations
+    - Repositories define the contract b/n data adn domain layers .
+    - They will make a call to the data sources.
+    - The Repository will be the implementaion of our contract or interface
+## Step 5 - Data Sources
+    - Data sources provice actual data form external sources.
+    - They interact with repositories and continue to the next step.
+    - Data sources sends that response back to the repository
+## step 6 Use Cases - bussiness logic
+    - Usecases handles the server response
+## Step 7 - Bloc Bussiness logic
+    - Bloc handles the final responses from the usecase
+## Step 8 - View - User Result
+    - The vies recives the fianl result from the Bloc .
+    - The login process is complete

+## Using call for callable functions in dart

+     void main() {
+        final callable = Callable()
+        callable("nahi)
+     }

+     class Callabele {
+        void call(String message) {
+            pring("Hello worled $message);
+        }
+     }

+     - This means we can use callable funciton with out calling the function call only by using call funciton.

+# Testing

+  ## Unit testing
+  - For unit testing testing we have to ask our selfs
+    1. askdjfwhat does the class depends on
+    2. how can we create a fake version of the dependencies
+    3. How do we controll what our dependencies do

+    there are d/t type of testing libraries for dart
+    - Moctail
+    - Mockito